Wren6991/RISCBoy-180/notes.md

 ## RTL

 * RISCBoy display controller:
-	* Support 8 bits per clock (for use with 8080 instead of SPI)
 	* Support VGA output
 * Review resettable flops and see if they can be made non-reset for better density/routing